dbworth/NXT-ROS/README.md

 In a new terminal:
 > $ rosrun rviz rviz

-In Rviz you'll need to add a RobotModel display so you can visualize the robot.
+In Rviz you'll need to set the Fixed Frame to '/base_link' and add a RobotModel display so you can visualize the robot.

 **nxt_apps** stack: